REST API Documentation

 Using Activities to Detect Changes

-An alternative to using last activity date and filters, you can use the activities endpoint to page through a log of changes made.
+An alternative to using the last activity date and filters, you can use the activities endpoint to page through a log of changes made.
 You will not be able to have the same level of filtering, but you will be able to see events in the order that they happen without missing anything.
-You will have to use abstract items for your initial sync, but after that you should be able to follow the logs in activities to track changes.
+You will have to use abstract items for your initial sync, but after that, you should be able to follow the logs in activities to track changes.

 Pros: